Blue Is the Colour (song): Other versions

-In 1978, the song was re-recorded as "White Is The Colour" for the Vancouver Whitecaps FC and became a local hit.
-The Scottish rock duo The Proclaimers re-recorded "White Is The Colour" for the Whitecaps' 2002 season, and performed it live during half-time of a game.
-Since the club's move to the MLS in 2011, it has been the entrance song for every home game at BC Place.
+In 1978, the song was re-recorded as "White Is The Colour" for the Vancouver Whitecaps and became a local hit.
+The Scottish rock duo the Proclaimers re-recorded "White Is The Colour" for the Whitecaps' 2002 season, and performed it live during half-time of a game.
+Since the club's move to Major League Soccer in 2011, it has been the entrance song for every home game at BC Place.

-An adapted version called "Green is the Colour" with lyrics by Steve Mazurak is the official fight song of the Saskatchewan Roughriders of the Canadian Football League (Canadian football, not soccer) since 1981.
+An adapted version called "Green is the Colour" with lyrics by Steve Mazurak is the official fight song of the Saskatchewan Roughriders of the Canadian Football League since 1981.

-Supporters of the J. League Division 1 side Montedio Yamagata are also known to use a variant of the song.
+Supporters of the J. League Division 1 side Montedio Yamagata are known to use a variant of the song.

 Supporters of the Norwegian team Molde FK also use a variant of a song, where the title ("Blått er vår farge") directly translates to "Blue is our colour".
-The rest of the refrain is somehow altered, however.
+The rest of the refrain is altered, however.

 The song was used as the basis for a campaign record used by the successful Conservative campaign in the 1979 general election.
-The song used was a parody of the Chelsea FC version, with the words changed to:
+The song used was a parody of the Chelsea version, with the words changed to: